Introduction

 What happens if I can't meet the contract's requirements for a round in Contract Rummy?

 You cannot lay down your melds for that round.
-As a result, you won’t be able to fulfil the objectives of the round, potentially missing out on points or facing penalties depending on the specific rules of the game.
+As a result, you won't be able to fulfil the round's objectives, potentially missing out on points or facing penalties depending on the game's specific rules.

 Can I form a sequence with Aces as both high and low cards in Contract Rummy?